tkem/uritools/docs/index.rst

 URI Composition
 ------------------------------------------------------------------------

+.. autofunction:: uriunsplit

+.. autofunction:: urijoin

+    If `strict` is :const:`False`, a scheme in the reference is ignored if it is identical to the base URI's scheme.

 .. autofunction:: uricompose

-   `authority` must be a tuple of three elements, specifying userinfo, host and port, or :const:`None`.
+   `authority` may be a Unicode string, :class:`bytes` object, or a three-item iterable specifying userinfo, host and port subcomponents.
+If both `authority` and any of the `userinfo`, `host` or `port` keyword arguments are given, the keyword argument will override the corresponding `authority` subcomponent.

    If `query` is a mapping object or a sequence of two-element tuples, it will be converted to a string of `key=value` pairs seperated by `delim`.

-.. autofunction:: urijoin

-    If `strict` is :const:`False`, a scheme in the reference is ignored if it is identical to the base URI's scheme.

-.. autofunction:: uriunsplit
+   The returned value is of type :class:`str`.

 URI Encoding
 ------------------------------------------------------------------------

+.. autofunction:: uriencode

+   If `uristring` is a :class:`bytes` object, replace any characters not in :const:`UNRESERVED` or `safe` with their corresponding percent-encodings and return the result as a :class:`bytes` object.
+   Otherwise, encode `uristring` using the codec registered for `encoding` before replacing any percent encodings.

+   Note that `uristring` may be either a Unicode string or a :class:`bytes` object, while `safe` must be a :class:`bytes` object containg ASCII characters only.

 .. autofunction:: uridecode

-   If `encoding` is set to :const:`None`, return the percent-decoded `obj` as a :class:`bytes` object.
-Otherwise, replace any percent-encodings and decode `obj` using the codec registered for `encoding`, returning a Unicode string.
-The default encoding is :const:`utf-8`.
+   If `encoding` is set to :const:`None`, return the percent-decoded `uristring` as a :class:`bytes` object.
+Otherwise, replace any percent-encodings and decode `uristring` using the codec registered for `encoding`, returning a Unicode string.

-   `obj` may be either a Unicode string or a :class:`bytes` object.

-.. autofunction:: uriencode

-   If `encoding` is set to :const:`None` and `obj` is a :class:`bytes` object, replace any characters not in :const:`UNRESERVED` or `safe` with their corresponding percent-encodings and return the result as a :class:`bytes` object.
-Otherwise, encode `obj` using the codec registered for `encoding` before replacing any percent encodings.
-   The default encoding is :const:`utf-8`.

-   `obj` may be either a Unicode string or a :class:`bytes` object, while `safe` must be a :class:`bytes` object containg ASCII characters only.

-Constants
+Character Constants
 ------------------------------------------------------------------------

-.. data:: UNRESERVED

-   Unreserved characters specified in RFC 3986 as a :class:`bytes` object.

 .. data:: RESERVED